Most people begin to wonder if they have bed bugs after waking up with mysterious bites, over a period of days or weeks.

-Asking yourself “Do I have bed bugs?” is the first place to start if you suspect bed bugs.
-They will typically begin living on or very near the bed, and spread out as the population increases.
+Bed bugs will typically begin living on or very near the bed, and spread out as the population increases.
 Finding proof is necessary before treatment can be scheduled.
 You can inspect yourself, hire a pest company or use a bed bug sniffing dog company to try to determine if bed bugs are in your home.
 Try not to move or jostle things yet so they don’t move around as you inspect.

 Thinking about doing it yourself?

-Before doing your own bed bug inspection it is very important that you not move furniture, boxes, or other items around your home.
+Before doing a bed bug inspection, it is very important that you not move furniture, boxes, or other items around your home.
 Doing that could accidentally spread one or more bed bugs or eggs to another room!
 Inspect at the object and use a flashlight if needed.
-It is very likely that if you do have bed bugs, moving things will sprinkle bed bugs around your home, making the infestation worse.
+If you do have bed bugs, moving things could sprinkle bed bugs around your home, making the infestation worse.
 Part of an effective treatment is knowing where they are so you can kill bed bugs faster than they can reproduce.
 You don’t always have to treat your entire home, but if you’ve been getting bites and also sleeping on your sofa, you should assume they are also in the sofa.

 If you decide to inspect your own home, start at the bed.
 It’s closest to the source of food, you.
 Things you will need to inspect for bed bugs are; a flashlight, a magnifier, and a spray bottle of 90% or better rubbing alcohol to kill anything you do find.
 We’ve added an excellent detailed video at the bottom of the page that shows you how to inspect and what to look for.